Availability : Edinburgh Wide

 Who is this for?

-Edinburgh Carers Council provides a free, independent and confidential advocacy service for unpaid carers/family and relatives supporting someone who is in a hospital or who uses services in Edinburgh and who has dementia, an acquired brain injury, learning disability, or mental health difficulties.
+Edinburgh Carers Council provides a free, independent and confidential advocacy service for unpaid carers/family and relatives who are supporting someone who has an eating disorder.

 For example, you may need:

 - Help with finding ongoing support for yourself as a carer